bcaffo/LittleInferenceBook/manuscript/02_probability.md

  you'll learn exactly what the bell curve is and how to work with it.

-Remember, everything we're talking about up to at this point is a population quantity, not a statement about what occurs in our data.
+Remember, everything we've talked about up to this point is a population quantity, not a statement about what occurs in our data.
 Think about the fact that 50% probability for head is a statement about the coin and how we're flipping it, not a statement about the percentage of heads we obtained in a particular set of flips.
-This is an important distinction that we will emphasize over and over in this course.
+This is an important distinction that we will emphasize over and over again in this course.
 Statistical inference is about describing populations using data.
-Probability density functions are a way to mathematically characterize the population.
+Probability density functions are a way to mathematically characterize that population.
 In this course, we'll assume that our sample is a random draw from the population.

 So our definition is that a **random variable** is a numerical outcome of an